Conan the Barbarian (2011 film): Casting

 Rachel Nichols joined the cast as Tamara, described as "the Queen's servant, bodyguard and best friend.
 She and many other female bodyguards to the queen have been in hiding most of their lives because of the curse of Acheron, which would take the queen’s life to bring almost immortal power to its king.
 When Khalar Zym, a powerful warlord with ambitions to become the king of Acheron, storms the monastery and captures all of the novitiates, she is separated from Ilira, the one she must protect.
 With all of her strength and will, Tamara is determined to find and rescue her.
 She finds herself in league with Conan because of a mutual need to find Khalar Zym.
 She is not in the least intimidated by Conan’s size or grim demeanor and their alliance eventually blossoms into something that surprises them both."

 Stephen Lang plays Khalar Zym, described to be "commanding in size and manner, a warlord and formidable warrior, brilliant, cruel, weathered and tanned by the many campaigns he has waged and won.
 He is driven in his quest to find the Queen of Acheron and has been building an empire to do so."

 Rose McGowan also stars as "an evil half-human/half-witch", as announced by Variety in March 2010.
 She plays Marique, the daughter of Khalar Zym (Stephen Lang).
 Although the part was originally written as a male character called Fariq, McGowan impressed the producers with her take of the role, so her character was rewritten to be female.
 McGowan attempted to inject an Electra complex for the character, noting: “Initially, that obsession with trying to seduce her father was not scripted; it was something that the writer and I talked about quite a bit.
 But, unsurprisingly, the studio was freaked out by it.
 A lot of the dialogue that we’d come up with to support that, and really give it a deviant, complicated feel, had to be taken out.
 So I just figured, 'OK, then, I'll just act it and make it as uncomfortable as possible without any dialogue!'"
 When asked about preparation to play a witch, McGowan stated that her costume had significance in her preparation and that makeup for her character took 6 hours.

 Dolph Lundgren had spoken to the producers in November 2009 about an unspecified role.
 This never came to fruition.

 Filming

-Principal photography was first hoped to be started in Spring 2008.
+Principal photography was first hoped to start in Spring 2008.
 Nothing was set until Ratner came on board.
 Filming had a set date for August 24, 2008, in Bulgaria.
 Ratner departed in May that year, and the start-date for filming was pushed back, with South Africa being revealed as another filming destination.
 Filming finally began in Bulgaria on March 15, 2010, wrapping on June 15.

 The Bulgarian shooting locations were Nu Boyana Film Studios, Bolata, Pobiti Kamani, Bistritsa, Zlatnite Mostove, Pernik, and Vitosha.

 The film had a 3D conversion in post-production.